Nutrition and Dietetics, Bachelor of Science

 To qualify for receipt of the Didactic Program in Nutrition and Dietetics Verification Statement, Benedictine University students must have earned a minimum of a bachelor’s degree with a cumulative Benedictine University undergraduate GPA of at least 3.000/4.000, and met all the requirements (e.g., NUTR and HLED courses, cognates, skills, grades, major application requirements) of the Benedictine University Bachelor of Science (B.S.) in the Nutrition and Dietetics major program.

 Credits to be transferred from other regionally accredited institutions are evaluated on the basis of their equivalence at Benedictine University.
 Benedictine University accepts transfer course credit from regionally accredited colleges and universities if the courses are comparable in scope and level of difficulty to courses offered at Benedictine University.
-Acceptance of transfer credit to be applied to nutrition, food and/or health education courses are determined by the Nutrition Department Chair.
-Acceptance of transfer credit to be applied to the area of dietetics is determined by the DPD director.
+Acceptance of transfer credit to be applied to health education courses are determined by the Nutrition and Public Health Department Chair.
+Acceptance of transfer credit to be applied to the area of dietetics (food and nutrition) is determined by the DPD director.
 Courses taken prior to specific dates may be unacceptable as transfer credit because of substantial subsequent developments.

 Accreditation Information (Lisle Main Campus Only)